-CHALLENGE/OPPORTUNITY: Located on the east end of Long Island in Mattituck, NY, Shamrock Christmas as chlorosis.
+CHALLENGE/OPPORTUNITY: Located on the east end of Long Island in Mattituck, NY, Shamrock Christmas Tree Farm is a 20-acre operation that specializes in the production of Douglas fir trees.
+The sandy soils and low organic matter (OM) levels (1.7%) mean water and nutrient retention are an issue, leading to problems such as chlorosis.
 Owner Joe Shipman was interested to see if biochar could help address these issues.

-SOLUTION/APPROACH: In 2019, a 3-year field trial21 Fir (Pseudotsuga menziesii) Christmas trees.
-Biochar, inoculated with compost tea, was applied at rates of trees total in the study).
-The biochar was surface applied future herbicide strip (see image).
+SOLUTION/APPROACH: In 2019, a 3-year field trial21 was initiated to evaluate the impact of biochar application rate on nutrient availability, soil water retention and plant response in commercial field production of Douglas Fir (Pseudotsuga menziesii) Christmas trees.
+Biochar, inoculated with compost tea, was applied at rates of 5, 10, and 15 tons/acre, plus a no biochar control.
+Each treatment plot was 10 trees, replicated 5 times (200 trees total in the study).
+The biochar was surface applied and raked into the top 4 inches of the soil within the future herbicide strip (see image).